Vitality Private Health Insurance Review: The Right Provider For You?

 In addition to their core features Vitality also offer a range of optional extras you can choose to add to your main policy, though this will come at an additional cost to you.

-• Therapies cover: this provides full cover for chiropractic treatment, osteopathy, acupuncture, homeopathy, podiatry, chiropody and up to two consultations with a dietician
+• Therapies cover: full cover for chiropractic treatment, osteopathy, acupuncture, podiatry, chiropody and up to two consultations with a dietician.
+Note: the original review listed homeopathy as covered under this option — we were unable to confirm whether this remains the case and recommend checking current policy documents

-• Optical, dental and audiological cover: this includes dental check-ups and treatment, sight and hearing tests as well as new prescription glasses and hearing aids
+• Optical, dental and audiological cover: dental check-ups and treatment, sight and hearing tests, prescription glasses and hearing aids

 As with any type of insurance, there are a range of events that you won't be covered for.
 We've listed some of the main exclusions to be aware of when thinking about taking out health insurance with Vitality, but note the full list will be much longer and will always be detailed in your policy documentation.

-• The monitoring of and routine treatment for long-term (i.e. chronic) conditions
+• The monitoring of and routine treatment for chronic (long-term) conditions

 • Pre-existing conditions